 About ZenART’s Brushes

-ZenART’s co-founder Ardak Kassenova, who is an artist herself carefully designed and hand-picked each one of our brushes before making them into sets.
+Being an artist myself, I carefully designed and hand-picked each one of our brushes before making them into sets.
 This is to provide you with only the best and most essential supplies that you will need.
 These watercolour paint brushes go through a rigorous selection process, based on the knowledge and lifetime practice of the best artists in the fine art field with the highest attention to detail.
 Our supplies are not merely products; rather they are knowledge, shaped and weaved in the form of art material.

-Moreover, we strongly negotiate with all our suppliers on your behalf to bring you the best watercolour paint brushes at a price you can definitely enjoy.
+Moreover, we at ZenART Supplies strongly negotiate with all our suppliers on your behalf to bring you the best watercolour paint brushes at a price you can definitely enjoy.
 Professional artists love it, amateur artists love it, and we are more than certain that you will love it, too!

 - Turner, Jacques, Brushes: A Handbook for Artists and Artisans, Design Press, 1992